 - Alt-Coins can’t be used to make purchases and can almost exclusively only be traded or donated (and then traded to realise any value anyway).

 - Alt-Coins can’t be directly traded for any of the major fiat currencies and must first be traded for bitcoin to realise any value.
+Check over here to learn how to benefit most from it.

 - The liquidity of alt-coins is miniscule.